ferozmd53/shoonya-bb-trader/README.md

-# Shoonya Bollinger Bands Trading System
+# Shoonya REAL TIME ALL HISTORICAL DATA WITH TICK WITH Bollinger Bands Trading System

 ## Installation